RyanHirsch/partytime/README.md

 # Partytime Podcast Parser

-Podcast feed parser, originally extracted from podcast index - https://github.com/Podcastindex-org/aggregator/tree/master/partytime
+Podcast feed parser, originally extracted from podcast index - https://github.com/Podcastindex-org/aggregator/tree/master/partytime.
+It is up to you, the consumer of this package, to fetch the feed which needs to be parsed.
+When fetching the feed YOU SHOULD INCLUDE A PROPER USER-AGENT.
+You can test by fetching and checking the description of `https://podnews.net/rss`.

 This package will also identify [new namespace elements](https://github.com/Podcastindex-org/podcast-namespace) and call out the "phases" implemented by the feed in a `pc20support` element.